 To take a closer look into a classroom, including a message from our Director, Dr. Tanyss Munro, click

-Each of these schools is a mean rented room or double room in the neighbourhood where the mothers live.
-Our schools are not unaffected by the floods that beset Bangladesh.
+Each of these schools is a rented room or double room in the neighbourhood where the mothers live.

 AS is not a bricks-and-mortar operation: we don’t suffer such costs.
 We rent premises in the slums where we’re needed most.
 Classrooms are spare: women sit on mats on dirt floors; but what transpires within the schools is first-rate.

 We opened our first school with an initial cost of $60.
 We believe that the $60 mothers’ school is the answer to the world’s desperate education deficit.